algosup/2022-2023-project-1-smart-signage-Project-5-group/Documents/Technical Specification.md

     With a certain LoRaWAN signal, The LoRa-E5 board will say to the daughter board if the signage should be on or off.

-    The arduino daughter board will wait and listen to one of it's digital pins and if it receives a signal in this pin, it will switch on or off the signage.
+    The arduino board and the LoRa-E5 board will communicate through the UART protocol and upon a certain signal, it will switch on or off the signage.

 - As a user, I want to be able to change the brightness of the luminous signage in order to save energy.